AKAJADE/NcycFunGen/README.md

 # NcycFunGen
-Perl script for construct NcycFenGen database.
+Perl script for construction of NcycFenGen database.